guettli/frow--fragments-over-the-wire/README.md

 * With tools like react-native you can create native apps for mobile devices.
 * ...

+But if this is so great, why was SSR (server side rendering) invented?
+I won't answer this question, there are thousand blog posts copying the reason from each other to hype this new thing.

 # Countermovement: static site generators

 If you internet page is just a digital business card, you don't need dynmic content.
 Even for blogs with up to